 Although this movie's title was widely understood to say that Bo Derek's looks rated 10 out of 10, the rating actually given to her character's looks in the scene where the subject arises is 11, even 12, out of 10.

 Actor Dudley Moore is seen playing the piano in this picture, his character is a composer.
-In real life, Moore was also a real-life pianist and lover of the piano.
-On movie sets, Moore would often entertain the crew playing the piano between breaks in filming.
+In actuality, Moore was also a composer and pianist.
+On movie sets, Moore would often entertain the crew by playing the piano during breaks in filming.

 Because of this movie, Ravel's "Bolero" remains one of the most expensive songs to use for film and TV; the rights cost more than $25,000.
 According to SACEM, the French equivalent of ASCAP, Ravel's estate earns more royalties than any other French composer.

 The customized license plate on Sam (Julie Andrews)'s car read 'SAM 1".
 The dedicated license plate on George Webber (Dudley Moore)'s car read "ASCAP".
-This acronym stands for the "American Society of Composers, Authors and Publishers".
+This acronym stands for the "American Society of Composers, Authors and Publishers" -- the guild for songwriters.
 Moore's character in the movie is a composer.

 The picture's opening title card dedication states: "This Film is Dedicated With Love and Respect to Dick Crockett".
 Crockett had been a stunt man and a double for Peter Sellers on a number of Blake Edwards' movies and passed away in 1979 around the time this film was completed.
 10 (1979) was Crockett's final film.

-George Segal's participation in early filming occurred when the Mexico location was photographed first.
-When the film company returned to Culver City, for filming at the MGM Studios, production was expected, and planned, to continue.
-Returning to MGM from Mexico, George Segal learned that Blake Edwards had inserted a 'television musical commercial' segment for Julie Andrews, to sing and dance!
-The feature's interior sets were under construction, being painted, finished, and dressed on the MGM lot's sound stages.
-Miriam Nelson was rehearsing the choreographed segment with Julie Andrews and male dancers.
-Declaring that Blake Edwards was using his film to revive Julie Andrews career by riding on his coat tails, George Segal walked off the film!
-Blake Edwards immediately hired Dudley Moore, shutting down the production until Moore could start, and filming continued.
-When viewing the Mexican location segments, George Segal is the actor filmed in those scenes.
-These segments were never re-shot but used in the final film.
-The 'television commercial musical' production scene was relocated, and re-staged on location at the Pasadena Civic Theater stage, utilized stage scenery rented from the Dallas Civic Light Opera Association's musical stock sets.
+George Segal played the lead role of George early on, filming on location in Mexico.
+When the film company returned to the MGM Studios, Segal learned that Blake Edwards had inserted a 'television musical commercial' sequence for Julie Andrews, to sing and dance.
+The feature's interior sets were under construction, being painted, finished, and dressed on the MGM sound stages.
+Miriam Nelson was rehearsing the choreographed segment with Andrews and male dancers.
+Declaring that Edwards was using his film to revive Andrews' career by riding on his coat tails, Segal walked off the film.
+Edwards immediately hired Dudley Moore, shutting down the production until Moore could start, and filming continued.
+However, Segal is still the actor who appears in the scenes set in Mexico.
+These segments were never re-shot, but were used in the final film.
+The 'television commercial musical' production scene was broadened and re-staged at the Pasadena Civic Theater stage, utilized stage scenery rented from the Dallas Civic Light Opera Association.